 Doing this, though, means that the cravings for sugar remain.
 I find if I eat something sweet, I have to fight my cravings for the next two days or so – this is just the sugar addiction raising its ugly head.

-I therefore would like to thank Dr. Olson for his time and this valuable input.
-I think we need to be aware of this type of information today more than ever, as more and more of us are becoming very conscious of what we put into our bodies and the effects of those substances.
-Today too many diseases are raging in epidemic proportions with heart disease and diabetes type 2 being just two of them that are directly influenced by our consumption of sugar and sugar-based foods.
+A big thank you to Dr. Olson for his time and this valuable input.
+We need to be aware of this type of information today more than ever, as more and more of us are becoming very conscious of what we put into our bodies and the effects of those substances.
+Today, too many diseases are raging in epidemic proportions, with heart disease and diabetes type 2 being just two of them, that are directly influenced by our consumption of sugar and sugar-based foods.
 At the beginning of the last century we were conditioned to believe that cigarettes were a good thing, only to find out that they are one of our greatest health threats and killers.
 We are on the path to seeing the same thing happen with sugar.